DhruvJari07/AI-text-detection-web-app/AWS_deployement/Finetuned_DistilBert_Deployement/README.md

 ![API_endpoints](API_gateway_4.png)

-Now your api is ready, through which you can interact with your Lambda App by sending a request, just like we did
+Now your api is ready, through which you can interact with your Lambda App by sending a request, just like we did locally.

 ### 6. Test your API
 Test with Curl.
 We can use the following curl command to test our API: